Benzodiazepines & Withdrawal

 When considering the severity of some of the symptoms of benzodiazepine withdrawal, it’s understandable that the main question on someone’s mind when beginning benzodiazepine detox is how long the process will last.

-While there is a generally established withdrawal timeline for drugs that fall into the benzodiazepine class, the exact length of any given withdrawal period is going to be different from person to person based on factors that are unique to them and their situation, including:
+While there is a general established withdrawal timeline for drugs that fall into the benzodiazepine class, the exact length of any given withdrawal period is going to be different from person to person based on factors that are unique to them and their situation, including:

 Ready to get help?It's just a call away!